WenjinTao/RoboND-Rover-Project/writeup.md

 ## 3. What's Next

-- One issue is that the rover still got stuck by the stone for a few times, which needs to be solved.
-One screenshot of this issue is shown below:
-- ![][stuck_issue]
-- Another issue is that the rover kept driving on a circular path and couldn't get out in a open area.
-I tried to add some bias to the steering angle to make the angle not exactly +/- 15, but it didn't help.
 - To increase the mapped area and reduce the searching time, I think the current searched/mapped area and the rover trajectory can be taken into consideration.
 The idea is to make the rover not drive the same way twice.
 - The pick & return function needs to be finished.